-For the most part, the use of symbols is consistent across the welding profession.
-There are some specifics, however, that may be specific to a certain shop or a certain tool.
+For the most part, symbols are consistent across the welding profession.
+There are some specifics.
+However, that may be specific to a particular shop or tool.

-Even so, it is still worthwhile to learn the basic elements of a welding symbol, since most shops are compliant with the American Welder’s Society Society standards.
-Whenever you start at a new shop, make sure to find out what standards they follow with their symbols.
+Even so, learning the essential elements of a welding symbol is worthwhile since most shops comply with the American Welder’s Society Society standards.
+Whenever you start at a new shop, check what standards they follow with their symbols.
 This will help you accurately read the welding drawing you have.

 How Symbols Work

 The first part of the symbol to identify is the arrow.
-The arrow is extremely important because it points to the joint that will need to be welded.
+The arrow is critical because it points to the joint that must be welded.
 It also identifies different sides of the joint.

 In the drawing, the arrow will point at a joint.
-The side of the joint that the arrow is pointing at is called the “arrow side,” and the arrow that it is not pointing at is called the “other side.”
-The drawing can give instructions about how to weld either the arrow side or the other side.
+The side of the joint that the arrow is pointing at is called the “arrow side,” and the arrow it is not pointing at is called the “other side.”
+The drawing can instruct how to weld the arrow or the other side.

-Sometimes, in order to save space, a drawing will have more than one arrow coming off of the same symbol.
-This is permissible if more than one joint is being welded in the same way.
+Sometimes, a drawing will have more than one arrow coming off the same symbol to save space.
+This is permissible if more than one joint is being welded similarly.